SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23_2.md

     The goal of the algorithm is to depict as many loops as possible, keeping in mind not to pick up false signals, which would otherwise be a mere noise in the image.
 Therefore, the challenges in the implementation of the algorithm are:

-    * An optimum threshold level should be evaluated so as to seperate noise levels from existing loops.
+    * An optimum threshold level should be evaluated so as to separate noise levels from existing loops.
     * Retrieve coronal loops for the maximum length possible, and avoid dividing it into smaller segments.

     A two-dimensional search algorithm will have a computation time that will grow with the square of the image-size, hence our strategy will be to extract the loops in a one-dimensional search algorithm.
 Apart from the one-dimensional parameter S<sub>k</sub> , we use two other parameters A<sub>l</sub> (Local direction angle) and R<sub>m</sub> (Curvature radius).
 After selecting the brightest point from the image (X<sub>0</sub>,Y<sub>0</sub>) and using these 3 parameters, we continue tracing the loop following the principle of **Orientation-guided tracing**.